 Testing for products of genetic expression

 Many inherited disorders are identified indirectly by examining abnormalities in the genetic end products (proteins or metabolites) that are present in abnormal forms or quantities.
-As a reminder, genes code for the production of thousands of proteins and, if there is an error in the code, changes can occur in the production of those proteins.
-So, rather than detecting the problem in the gene, some types of testing look for unusual findings related to the pertinent proteins, such as their absence.
+So, rather than detecting the problem in the gene, many other types of laboratory testing look for abnormalities in the pertinent proteins, such as their absence or the presence of unusual amounts of other substances due to the defect in the protein.

 An example of testing for genetic products includes those widely used to screen newborns for a variety of disorders.
-For example, newborns are tested for phenylketonuria (PKU), an inherited autosomal recessive metabolic disorder caused by a variation in a gene that makes a special enzyme that breaks down phenylalanine, an amino acid.
-When too much of this substance builds up in blood, it can lead to intellectual disability if not treated early in life with a special, restricted diet.
-The test uses a blood sample from a baby’s heel to look for the presence of extra phenylalanine, rather than looking for the mutated gene itself.
-Other examples include blood tests for congenital hypothyroidism, diagnosed by low blood levels or absence of thyroid hormone, and congenital adrenal hyperplasia, a genetic disease that causes the hormone cortisol to be decreased in blood.
+For example, newborns are tested for phenylketonuria (PKU), an inherited autosomal recessive metabolic disorder caused by a mutation in a gene that makes a special enzyme that breaks down phenylalanine, an amino acid.
+When too much of phenylalanine builds up in blood, it can lead to intellectual disability if not treated early in life with a special, restricted diet.
+The newborn screening test uses a blood sample from a baby’s heel to look for the presence of extra phenylalanine, rather than looking for the mutated gene itself.
+Other examples include blood tests for congenital hypothyroidism, diagnosed by low blood levels or absence of thyroid hormone, and cystic fibrosis where high levels of trypsin are found in the newborn’s blood.
+Frequently, abnormal blood screening tests in the newborn may be augmented by genetic testing when appropriate.
+This is the case in cystic fibrosis where high blood trypsin levels are followed up by genetic testing looking for all the common mutations known to cause cystic fibrosis.